 - Many students find this experience to be a major advantage in finding employment following graduation.

-- In recent years, most students on Cadet Shipping assignments received cadet wage and reimbursement for travel expenses.
+- Although it is not guaranteed, some students on Cadet Shipping assignments receive cadet wages and reimbursement for travel expenses.

 - Maine Maritime Academy was the first state maritime academy to incorporate this popular program into its curriculum.

-- Each student must submit a satisfactory Sea Project, Cadet Shipping Report, Ship's Officer's Evaluation Report, and evidence of sea time to be awarded course credits.
+- Each student must submit a satisfactory Sea Project, Cadet Shipping Evaluation/Report, Ship’s Officer’s Evaluation Report, and evidence of sea time to be awarded course credits.

-- A passport, a drug-free certificate, and a merchant marine document are required for all students going cadet shipping.
+- A passport, a drug-free certificate, and a merchant marine document are a few of the required documents for all students going cadet shipping. – Full list of required documents

-Note: Freshmen and juniors in the unlimited license programs take a training cruise aboard Maine Maritime's training ship State of Maine.
+Note: Freshmen and juniors in the unlimited license programs earn much of their sea time on summer training cruises aboard Maine Maritime’s Training Ship State of Maine.